 Product Groups

 Develop and implement market transformation programs by identifying and removing market barriers.
-See Appendix 1 for more information about each of these Product Groups, the unique role the alliance will play in successfully implementing them in the market and how this will be done.
+See Figure 5 and Appendix 1 for more information about each of these Product Groups, the unique role the alliance will play in successfully implementing them in the market and how this will be done.

 Figure 5: Product Groups